 All click sounds are synthesised once when the plugin is loaded and then played back from memory.

 Chief Executive Oscillator

 The Chief Executive Oscillator forever calls for more profit.

-Sound data sourced from the flite[flite] application.
+Sound data created with the flite[flite] application.

-in particular no guarantee of fitness for a particular
+CAPS comes with no guarantees, in particular no guarantee of fitness for a particular purpose.

 GNU Public License,